NiV-L-A/vscode-clps2c/README.md

   - Make sure the console does not specify any errors.
   - If the value of the `"exe"` key in the settings.json file contains spaces, two single quotation mark symbols (') must be placed after the root of the path (e.g. "C:\\\\") and at the end:<br>
   `"exe": "C:\\'Users\\admin\\Downloads\\CLPS2C Compiler\\CLPS2C Test\\My Project\\CLPS2C-Compiler.exe'"`

+## Build instructions
+1. Clone the `vscode-clps2c` repository.
+2. Open cmd, navigate to the created folder and run `npm install` to add the "node_modules" folder.
+3. Open Visual Studio Code and open the created `vscode-clps2c` folder.
+4. Press F5 to run a new window of Visual Studio Code with the extension installed.

 ## Credits
 Author: